nodejs/nodejs.org/pages/en/learn/getting-started/nodejs-with-typescript.md

 ## Running TypeScript code in Node.js

-Sadly node can do this `node example.ts`.
-But there are three solutions to this problem 🥳:
+Node.js canot run TypeScript natively.
+You cannot call `node example.ts` from the command line directly.
+But there are three solutions to this problem:

 ### Compiling TypeScript to JavaScript